Chen--Ruan cohomology and orbifold Euler characteristic of moduli spaces of parabolic bundles: Chen--Ruan cohomology of the orbifold

 \section{Chen--Ruan cohomology of the orbifold $\Malpha/\Gamma$}

-To avoid notational cumbersomeness we shall restrict ourselves in defining the Chen--Ruan cohomology groups in the special case when the orbifold is a global quotient $Y/G$ for a compact complex manifold $Y$ under the action a finite \textit{abelian} group $G$, since this will be our case of interest.\\ So, let $Y$ be a compact complex manifold with an action of a finite abelian group $G$.
-For each $g\in G$, the fixed point locus $Y^g$ is invariant under the action of $G$ because of commutativity of $G$.
-Thus $G$ has an induced action on the cohomologies $H^*(Y^g)$\,. \begin{definition} The \textit{Chen--Ruan} cohomology of the orbifold $Y/G$ is defined to be the vector space

-\end{definition} This vector space is graded by rational numbers.
+To avoid notational cumbersomeness we shall restrict ourselves in defining the Chen--Ruan cohomology groups in the special case when the orbifold is a global quotient $Y/G$ for a compact complex manifold $Y$ under the action a finite \textit{abelian} group $G$, since this will be our case of interest.
+We refer to \cite[\S 2]{FG03} for the general definition of Chen--Ruan cohomology groups for global quotient orbifolds (see \cite{CR04} for a more general definition).\\ So, let $Y$ be a compact complex manifold with an action of a finite abelian group $G$.
+The Chen--Ruan cohomology group of $Y/G$ is denoted by $H^*_{CR}(Y/G)$, where the grading is by rational numbers.
 To define the rational grading, we need the notion of degree-shift numbers. \begin{definition} Let $Y$ and $G$ be as above, and let $d$ be the dimension of $Y$ as a complex manifold.
-For $g\in G$ and $y\in Y^g$, consider the induced linear action of $g$ on the tangent space $T_{y,Y}$.
+For $g\in G$ and $y\in Y^g$, consider the induced linear action of $g$ on the tangent space $T_{y}Y$.
 Since $g$ is of finite order, the eigenvalues are all roots of unity.
 Let $\lambda_1,\cdots,\lambda_d$ be the eigenvalues.
-Write $\lambda_j = \exp^{2\pi\sqrt{-1}w_j}$, where $0\leq w_j<1$ are rational numbers.
+Write $\lambda_j = \exp(2\pi\sqrt{-1}w_j)$, where $0\leq w_j<1$ are rational numbers.
 The \textit{degree-shift number} of $g$ at the point $y$ is defined to be the number

 \end{definition} This is clearly a non-negative rational number in general. $\iota(g,y)$ only depends on the connected component $Z$ of $Y^g$ containing $y$, so it can also be denoted as $\iota(g,Z) $.